 “The spirits of stillborn babies are believed to be specially potent, perhaps because they contain all the energy of the un-lived life.
 The most common form of these infant-spirits is luk krok, a stillborn baby, small and not fully developed, dried and kept as powerful protective charm, nurtured or enchanted so it will love and hence protect

 Overall, it’s a pretty awesome fight name to have.
-While I was at the fight, Sylvie (of 8limbs.us) looked her up online and found an old fight video of hers, which you can see here.
+While I was at the fight, Sylvie (of 8limbs.us) looked her up online and found an old fight video of hers.
 I’m not sure exactly how old it is, but it was posted in 2013 and she looks much younger there.
 Other than that, I wasn’t able to find any more on her.
 Although I wasn’t much of a match for her, I’m still happy that I fought her.

 See below for a gallery of pictures from the fight as well as some others from the ceremony part of the Muay Thai festival, which took place earlier in the day (click the enlarge).